 Group project work.
 This is a group field development exercise carried out by groups of about five to six students, the first phase being carried out jointly with the MSc Petroleum Geoscience students.
 The objective is to interrelate the separate subjects taught in formal lectures.
 Data for the project are analysed with prevailing commercial software as part of Modules II to IV and integrated into a development proposal as part of Module V. This is assessed initially by a presentation to the examiners at the end of the Spring term.
 After review and discussion, selected groups make further presentations to an invited audience from industry.

 Individual research projects.
 After formal examinations, candidates will work on individual research projects.
 These are submitted at the beginning of September and are examined both as a report and by an oral presentation in mid-September.
 Projects may be selected by the candidate, planned in cooperation with industrial sponsors or allocated by the Department.

 The course finishes with an extensive four-month individual research project in the student's chosen branch of Petroleum Engineering.
-A broad range of research topics are covered and all projects are supervised by an academic from Imperial College London and many are done in collaboration with major petroleum companies allowing students to make contacts and gain practical experience within the industry.
+A broad range of research topics are covered and all projects are supervised by an academic from Imperial College London.
+Many research projects are done in collaboration with major petroleum companies allowing students to make contacts and gain practical experience within the industry.

 The projects expand upon the core taught modules, requiring independent thinking and critical analysis, resulting in an addition to knowledge of substantial depth and relevance to the modern petroleum industry.
 On completion of the projects will be a series of presentations to faculty of Imperial College London and our associates in industry.
-A number of the final theses are published as SPE (Society of Petroleum Engineers) papers
+A number of the final theses are published as Society of Petroleum Engineers (SPE) papers.

 Please view the Programme Specification document for the MSc Petroleum Engineering